Learn More About Valuation Accreditation

 - Level of experience

-Through compliance with recertification, certified members demonstrate their commitment to the business valuation discipline and keep themselves current on changes in the industry which might impact how they perform their services.
+Through compliance with recertification, certified members demonstrate their commitment to the business valuation discipline and to keeping themselves current on the changing dynamics in the industry, which impacts the performance and quality of their services.